 Soak your folded newspaper, but not for long...just a minute or two.

 Grab your disposable bread tins.
 I do 3 at a time.

-Fill each tin to within 1/2" of the top.
+Fill each tin with about a cup of soil.
+Our Indoor Garden Kit contains the perfect amount for 3 tins.
 My lovely daughter, Wellsley Christine, always assists me.